sbates-idrc/baby-bliss-bot/docs/StyleGAN2-ADATraining.md

 [StyleGAN2]$ pip install --no-index scipy
 ```

 A `requirements.txt` file is provided, but for reference only.
-It was not used to install the packages but was created after the above commands were all executed to keep of record of the versions of the packages in case StyleGAN2-ADA requires different versions or different packages in the future &mdash; `pip freeze --local > requirements.txt`
+It was not used to install the packages but was created after the above commands were all executed to keep a record of the versions of the packages in case StyleGAN2-ADA requires different versions or different packages in the future &mdash; `pip freeze --local > requirements.txt`

 Secondly, clone the StyleGAN2-ADA pytorch source code, also placing it in the `~/BlissStyleGAN/StyleGAN2` directory: